anirbankonar123/documentai/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="path to security credentials json file" python doc_ai_table.py --pdf <path to pdf file> --folder <output folder>
 ```
-Check the csv files produced for each table detected in the PDF.
+Check the csv files produced for each table detected in the PDF.<br>
-Also check the header.json produced based on form-fields (key value pairs) detected in first page of PDF
+Also check the header.json produced based on form-fields (key value pairs) detected in first page of PDF <br>
+Customize the post-processing logic based on your need to write the Invoice.csv<br?

 2. Run the UI demo
 ```